Shadow Weaver (The Choir album): Critical reception

-Critical reaction to Shadow Weaver was widely favorable.
+Critical response to Shadow Weaver was widely favorable.
 Bert Saraco of CCM Magazine said the "shimmering guitars, reverb-drenched vocals and the signature wall of fuzz-box sound make this album a delight for long-time fans of The Choir," and in two reviews of Shadow Weaver from Jesus Freak Hideout, both Mark Rice and Bert Gangl agreed.
-Rice said "this impeccably written, melancholy storm of emotion and experience is a poster child for quality," while Gangl added that "it's a great effort, period - and one which proves, yet again, that the muse that rendered the band so singularly poignant when they first made their debut in the mid-1980s, shines just as brightly here in the present day, some thirty years later."
-Apple Music's editorial review was even more effusive, claiming that Derri Daugherty's "angelic lead vocals are at once otherworldly and deeply human.
+Rice said "this impeccably written, melancholy storm of emotion and experience is a poster child for quality," while Gangl added that "it's a great effort, period—and one which proves, yet again, that the muse that rendered the band so singularly poignant when they first made their debut in the mid-1980s, shines just as brightly here in the present day, some thirty years later."
+Shawn McLaughlin of Christian Musician also agreed, calling Shadow Weaver "music that is as vital, challenging and purposefully artful as anything out there, today," and added that the band is "seemingly […] just starting to reach their creative apex."
+Apple Music's editorial review was similarly effusive, claiming that Derri Daugherty's "angelic lead vocals are at once otherworldly and deeply human.
 If Shadow Weaver leans toward the melancholic, it’s a beautiful sadness that can melt the hardest heart."

-While The Phantom Tollbooth awarded the band four out of five stars for the album, writer Derek Walker was a bit more critical, saying that "while some tracks show a new lease of energy, others (“Rhythm of the Road”) tend towards filler.
+While The Phantom Tollbooth awarded the band four out of five stars for the album, writer Derek Walker was a bit more critical, saying that "while some tracks show a new lease of energy, others ("Rhythm of the Road") tend towards filler.
 Long-term fans may also question whether Daugherty is starting to recycle some tunes."
+Arsenio Orteza, writing for World, disagreed.
+Calling the Choir "CCM's most artful band for nearly 30 years," he wrote that "the musical incarnation of the intersection between faith and doubt that does aural justice to both" was most represented by "White Knuckles," and that the Choir finishes "a close second with everything else."
 Dw.
-Dunphy from PopDose disagreed, saying "let’s be clear that this is not just a monolith of feedback and reverb.
+Dunphy from PopDose shared similar sentiments, saying, "let's be clear that this is not just a monolith of feedback and reverb.
 With Byrd and Hindalong firmly in the mix, these are songs, not experiments.
 The offerings on the disc are well-rounded."
-Finally, John Thompson of True Tunes said of the Choir, "if you loved them in the 80s or 90s and have lost track, let this record be your re-introduction."
+Paul Delger at The Banner also highlighted the album's musicianship, writing that "the guitar talent steals the spotlight.
+In several songs, powerful guitar sounds opening and closing the pieces create definite "wow" moments."
+Joshua Lory at Down the Line praised the album’s "darker musical vibe" and "big spacey soundscapes," comparing Shadow Weaver favorably to the band’s 1988 release Chase the Kangaroo and even the Cure’s Disintegration.
+Echoing that sentiment, John Thompson of True Tunes said of the Choir, "if you loved them in the '80s or '90s and have lost track, let this record be your re-introduction."